Key Steps from Legacy Insurance Systems to Insurtech Platforms

 Â

-Example: A property insurance provider operating on a green-screen system found it could no longer keep pace with increasing claims during natural disasters.
+Example: A property insurance provider operating on a green-screen system found that it could no longer keep pace with the increasing number of claims during natural disasters.
 The system’s limited processing power delayed claims approvals, frustrating policyholders and straining call center resources.Â

 Â

 What can we learn from this one?
-Identifying these bottlenecks helped the company select a digital-first platform capable of processing high-volume data and reducing approval times.Â
+Identifying these bottlenecks enabled the company to select a digital-first platform that could process high-volume data and reduce approval times.Â

 Â